“I record this experience in order to give evidence to my belief …”

 Transcription holds the key to unlocking access to this vast content.
 To create transcriptions, we rely on volunteer-transcribers to read the documents online and recreate them by typing, word-for-word, exactly what they see.
 It can be a fascinating and addictive process in which we really hope you will consider taking part.
 No experience is necessary.
 Our transcription platform is simple and straightforward and you can rest assured that you will have plenty of personal support from project staff should you need it.
 Please explore our transcription platform today and give it a try (click here for instructions)!

-The Archives Digitization Project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
+The Archives Digitization Project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor, and funding from Heritage Montgomery and the Maryland Heritage Areas Authority.